Catholic Charismatic Renewal: Expansion

 Adherents of the movement formed prayer groups and covenant communities.
 In these communities, members practiced a stronger commitment to spiritual ideals and created documents, or covenants, that set up rules of life.
 One of the first structured covenant communities was the Word of God (1970) in Ann Arbor, Michigan and True House (1971) and the People of Praise (1971) in South Bend, Indiana.
 In 1982 a "community of communities" was formed called the Sword of the Spirit.
 A schism would eventually occur within the Word of God, where one of its founders remained president of the Sword of the Spirit and another founder stayed with the Word of God and founded the Catholic Fraternity of Charismatic Covenant Communities and Fellowships in 1990.
 Whereas the Sword of the Spirit is an ecumenical organization, the Catholic Fraternity is only for Catholic communities.

-To facilitate communication between different expressions of charismatic renewal which were developing in the Catholic Church worldwide, in 1972 the first International Communications Office (ICO) was established in Ann Arbor, Then in 1976 it was transferred to Malines-Brussels (Belgium), the diocese of Cardinal Suenens; he changed it to the International Catholic Charismatic Renewal Office (ICCRO) in 1978; this office transferred to Rome in 1981 and to the Vatican in 1985.
-In 1993 it was granted pontifical recognition and became International Catholic Charismatic Renewal Service (ICCRS), to emphasise its role as a pastoral ministry service to Catholic charismatic renewal worldwide.
+To facilitate communication between different expressions of charismatic renewal which were developing in the Catholic Church worldwide, the first International Communications Office (ICO) was established in Ann Arbor in 1972.
+Then in 1976 it was transferred to Malines-Brussels (Belgium), the diocese of Leo Joseph Suenens.
+He changed it to the International Catholic Charismatic Renewal Office (ICCRO) in 1978; this office transferred to Rome in 1981 and to the Vatican in 1985.
+In 1993 it was granted pontifical recognition and became International Catholic Charismatic Renewal Service (ICCRS), to emphasize its role as a pastoral ministry service to Catholic charismatic renewal worldwide.

 In addition to the covenant communities and international offices, the Catholic charismatic renewal also experienced international development due to missionary priests who experienced the baptism of the Holy Spirit while visiting the United States and implemented their own such services when they returned home.
 The earliest international growth of Catholic charismatic renewal could be found in England from 1969 and in the early 1970s, amongst Catholics in Australia, India, Brazil, and Nigeria.
 The International Catholic Charismatic Renewal Services has had a significant role in the guidance of this form of expansion.